e-rotaract/e-rotaract.github.io/_pages/street-kids.md

-# We are transparent!
+# We are 100% transparent

 Here you can find all the financial receipts of our project.
-If you have any question, do not hesitate to contact us!
+If you have questions, do not hesitate to contact us!

 <p style="text-align: center;">
   <a href="https://www.dropbox.com/sh/iw2gokqs1dj3cig/AAAv_yq9HUx46d1n5YmXcKbha?dl=0" target="_blank" class="button button-success">
-    <i class="fab fa-dropbox fa-lg"></i> Street Kids Receipts
+    <i class="fab fa-dropbox fa-lg"></i> Street Kids Finances
   </a>
 </p>